mrmcshane/docker-training/06-application-routing/README.md

 Building on the multi-container application project, this details how we would configure routing to multiple docker applications on the same domain using `docker-compose` and `traefik`.

+Traefik an example of an application loadbalancer/router for docker, there are many others.

-The source for this can be found on my [github](https://github.com/mrmcshane/docker-training/tree/master/05-application-routing).
+The source for this can be found on my [github](https://github.com/valteck-uk/docker-training/tree/master/06-application-routing).

 ## Structure